Omar Apollo: 2021–present: Ivory, Live for Me and God Said No

 In addition to solo tours, Apollo also performed at the Coachella, Something in the Water, and All Points East music festivals in 2022.
 In early 2023, he opened for SZA on her SOS Tour.
 Later in 2023, Apollo was announced as the ambassador for the skincare brand Youth to the People.
 Omar also starred in the fall/winter 2023 men's campaign for the fashion house Loewe.
 In September, Apollo was honored with the Inspira Award at the 2023 Hispanic Heritage Awards.

 In April 2024, Omar released the single "Spite," the first release from his second album God Said No. This was followed by the May 16 release of the second single "Dispose of Me".

 The 14-track set was written over the course of a three-month stay in London in 2023, and was inspired by poets Mary Oliver, Victoria Chang, and Ocean Vuong.
 God Said No was recorded in London's Abbey Road Studios with executive producer Teo Halm with features from Mustafa and actor Pedro Pascal.
 The title was inspired by a friend's assessment of his recently ended relationship, which Apollo described as "I gave it my everything, and God said 'no.'" The album was released on June 28, 2024.
 In September 2024, Apollo made his acting debut in the Luca Guadagnino film Queer.

+In 2023 Omar Apollo was the cover of issue 17 of Gayletter, photographed by Fabian Guerrero.
 In December 2024, Omar was named as part of Forbes magazine's 30 Under 30 Music 2025 list.